rancher/docs/content/rancher/v2.x/en/admin-settings/rke-templates/rke-templates-and-hardware/_index.md

 Therefore, even if RKE template enforcement is turned on, the end user still has flexibility when picking the underlying hardware when creating a Rancher cluster.
 The end users of an RKE template can still choose an infrastructure provider and the nodes they want to use.

-If you want to standardize the hardware in your clusters, you can use RKE templates conjunction with node templates or with a server provisioning tool such as Terraform.
+If you want to standardize the hardware in your clusters, use RKE templates conjunction with node templates or with a server provisioning tool such as Terraform.

 ### Node Templates